DiasPHPora/wp-to-diaspora/readme.txt

 Quite straightforward, right?

 == Changelog ==

+= 1.6.0 =
+* API now uses the WP_HTTP API for requests, cURL no longer required
+* Contextual help updated with troubleshooting tips.

 = 1.5.3 =
 * Gallery images and single images with captions get a pretty caption added to them